Ball Grid Array (BGA) Underfill Services

 CNC Machine Ensures Accuracy and Repeatability

-Plasma Ruggedized Solutions can underfill any Ball Grid Array (BGA) components, using a variety of encapsulant materials.
-Our BGA underfill service protects sensitive circuit board assemblies against damage from dropping and other impact hazards.
-Cell phones, digital cameras, and other equipment that may frequently be dropped knocked around or otherwise unintentionally subjected to severe shock and vibration benefit greatly from this process.
+As an industry-innovating company, Plasma Ruggedized Solutions can underfill any Ball Grid Array (BGA) components, using a variety of encapsulant materials.
+Our BGA underfill service protects sensitive circuit board assemblies against damage from thermal and various other environmental threats.
+Aircraft, automotive and medical electronics, that may frequently be subjected to severe shock and vibration benefit greatly from this process.

-Manual and Automated Underfill Options for Printed Circuits
+Manual and Automated Underfill Circuit Board Assembly Options

-Plasma Ruggedized Services offers manual and automated BGA underfill processes to give our customers the best possible service.
+Plasma Ruggedized Services offers manual and automated BGA underfill processes in an effort to provide our customers the best underfill service.
 We determine which components of your electronic assembly are potentially sensitive and in need of underfill, then choose the proper encapsulant material and BGA underfill process for your circuit board assembly.

-We work closely with our materials suppliers to deliver the best available options, and we’ll help select the ideal materials for your specifications.
-Our underfill application and curing processes are incredibly adaptable to the needs of the project at hand and can be adjusted and readjusted until we arrive at the perfect process for your PCB assembly application.
+We work closely with our materials suppliers to deliver the best options and will help select the ideal materials for your specifications.
+Our underfill application and curing processes are adaptable to the needs of the project at hand.
+The processes can be adjusted and readjusted until we arrive at the perfect process for your PCB assembly application.

 The BGA Underfill Process

-Our BGA underfill process primarily utilizes epoxies as the coating substance, though acrylic and silicone materials are not uncommon as well.
+Our BGA underfill process primarily utilizes epoxies as the coating substance, though acrylic and silicone materials are not uncommon.
 Our proprietary underfill material provides superior moisture and thermal cycling performance and provides stable attachment of the component to the PCB.
-The underfill process is competed in the following steps:
+The underfill process includes:

 - Underfill is applied either on a corner or in a line along the edge of the BGA or micro CSP